 Elise Ficarra’s “Getting Love Right“ takes its title from a line of late beloved poet Akilah Oliver — Just a little time, to get love right — and delves into aspects of mythic time, political time, intimate time, “the sacred space of no time” (Ficarra).
 She ranges across multiple selections for each poet out of The Poetry Center’s video-documentation of Diane di Prima, some few years after relocating to San Francisco from her native New York, at the time of her composing Loba (collected and published four years later, in 1978, as Loba: Parts I-VIII by local Wingbow Press, also publisher of the first collected edition of Edward Dorn’s [Gun]Slinger, both poetry “blockbusters” of their day).
 Al Young, early on a novelist (Snakes, Who Is Angelina?) as well as poet and writer on music, like di Prima a fairly recent transplant to the Bay Area at the time, reads — and sings (he’d been on stages and coffeehouses as a folksinger, and he’s familiar in musicians’ circles most his life).
 Akilah Oliver leapfrogs us into the near-present, and also the irreparably lost: she left us, too young, in February 2011, just one year after this Poetry Center date.
 Extraordinary Chilean poet Raúl Zurita is joined by poet-translator and renowned Latin Americanist William Rowe, from Great Britain; in Spanish and English they work a territory occupied by the lost, Chile’s disappeared of the Pinochet dictatorship, via Rowe’s translation of Zurita’s outstanding 2004 work of poetry, INRI.
 Mei-mei Berssenbrugge, reading from her recent book Hello, The Roses, plays at “closing the distance in consciousness between people and plants” (Ficarra).

 Steve Dickison’s “For Mnemosyne” dwells on memory-work, opening into the daily news of late-summer 2016 re-soundings of all too real echoes from Chile, September 1973.
-Ishmael Reed launches into an impromptu, and autobiographical, celebration of Pablo Neruda, days after the grand poet’s death that month and the death by military coup of the Chilean Republic.
-Cecilia Vicuña — who grew up in the Santiago of Neruda, beloved folklorist and singer Violeta Parra (gone before she was 50) and the vast Parra clan that includes antipoeta Nicanor Parra (who’s astoundingly still going at 102; his birthday went by this September 5), assassinated folksinger/poet Víctor Jara, et al. — addresses that same September “moment” from 39 years later.
+Ishmael Reed launches into a responsive celebration of Pablo Neruda, only days after the grand poet’s death that month and the death by U.S.-backed military coup of the Chilean Republic.
+Cecilia Vicuña — who grew up in the Santiago of Neruda, of beloved folklorist and singer Violeta Parra (gone before she was 50) and the Parra clan that includes antipoeta Nicanor Parra (who’s astoundingly still going at 102, his birthday this past September 5), and of assassinated folksinger/poet Víctor Jara, et al. — addresses that same September “moment” from 39 years later.
 Lucia Berlin, who spent her teenage years in Santiago, in what turns out to be a rare reading from her on video, is featured delivering two very short stories, little one-page gemstones, in 1984.
 John Ashbery‘s at SFMOMA before it moved to its present south of Market site, the former San Francisco Museum of Art having served as site for some of The Poetry Center’s readings since the mid-1950s.
 Judy Grahn tells an extraordinary story — partly on the fly, partly reading out of her autobiography, A Simple Revolution — that winds from “humble” origins, early military life and forced exclusion (as a lesbian) from that situation, into college years at premier historically Black school Howard University, and her studying there with Nathan Hare, who later turns up, as does Grahn, as “part of the insurgency” (Grahn) at San Francisco State in the late ’60s.
 Hare was a prime mover in the historic 1968–69 Black Student Union and Third World Liberation Front-organized student and faculty strike that brought about the first Department of Black Studies (now Africana Studies) and only College of Ethnic Studies at a U.S. public university.
 Fred Moten follows, meticulously taking apart and re-assembling the meanings and values of Twelve Years a Slave, hours after the movie had opened in Oakland.
 A few months after this date, New Yorkers Erica Hunt (who had an early turn working here at The Poetry Center) and stellar multi-instrumentalist/composer Marty Ehrlich are in performance at the Center for New Music in downtown San Francisco, churning Erica’s poetry and Marty’s music into intimate, reciprocal voicings.

 Erica Hunt and Marty Ehrlich, April 4, 2014, at Center for New Music, San Francisco.
 Poetry Center video still.